trgreen731/CasinoAssistant/Notebook/TimGreen/README.md

 * Print out the block diagram, HL requirements, and RV points
 * Review technical information and plan out tests to do

+# 4/24/2022
+* Vertical Stripe Coding shows the frequency of the data transfer but is not shown on the LCD
+* MFRC interface is continually saying CMD reg is 0xbf
+	* This tells us that the chip reads the address properly and sets the data pins for the read
+	* The analog power pin might need 5V (didn't fix it)
+	* The oscillator circuit might be not functional (replaced with waveform didn't fix it)
+	* The value indicates the chip is in startup and cannot properly detect the interface of the device
+	* Final hypothesis for lack of functionality is the improper oscillation setup since it needs stable operation before startup occurs
+* App functionality finished with player decision GUI for blackjack built into terminal app as discussed before

+# 4/25/2022
+Demo Today: